 This helps young people to choose the care they want, and say how they want to live and what they want to achieve.

-Key elements of the transitions pathway are:
+Key elements of the journey are:

 - raising aspirations - every young person is encouraged to exceed their own and other people’s expectations of them

 - inclusion - young people are automatically 'included' rather than 'excluded' by improving awareness of what they can offer to their local community and prospective employers